savonet/book/workflow.md

 and the playlist can itself consist in a list of urls of files to be played.

 It might also happen that you need to retrieve some distant file over http and https.
-This can be achieved with the functions `http.get` (or `https.get`\TODO{https.get was removed}) which takes a url as argument and returns the contents of the file as a string.
+This can be achieved with the functions `http.get` which takes a url as argument and returns the contents of the served page as a string.
 For instance, you can display the changelog for Liquidsoap with

 ```{.liquidsoap include="liq/https.get.liq"}
 ```

-The value returned by this function also features the following fields, which can be used to obtain more information about the request:
+The value returned by the function `http.get` also features the following fields, which can be used to obtain more information about the request:

 - `headers` is the list of headers and their value,
 - `protocol_version` is the version of the http protocol we used (typically